Kathmandu posts 85 per cent drop in profit

-Kathmandu Holdings profit dropped 85 per cent in its 2020 financial year.
+Kathmandu Holdings' profit dropped by 85 per cent in the 2020 financial year.

-The outdoor clothing and equipment retailer posted a net profit of tax of $8.8m in the 12 months to July 31, compared to $57.6m a year earlier.
-The company said the stark drop in earnings reflected an $18m one-off transaction cost, $4.6m restructuring cost and a further $2.6m leasing cost.
+The outdoor clothing and equipment retailer posted a $8.9 million net profit after tax in the 12 months to July 31, compared to $57.6m a year earlier.
+The company said the stark drop in earnings reflected an $18m one-off transaction cost for the acquisition of surf brand Rip Curl, a $4.6m restructuring cost and a $2.6m leasing cost.

+Sales were down by $135m across the company's retail and wholesale business as a result of Covid-19 and lockdowns in New Zealand and Australia.

-Kathmandu group sales were up 48.7 per cent to $801.5m in the period, compared to $538.8m a year earlier, and included nine months of earnings from recently acquired surf brand Rip Curl.
+Kathmandu group sales increased 48.7 per cent to $801.5m in the period, compared to $538.8m a year earlier, including nine months of earnings from Rip Curl.

 It posted earnings before interest, tax, depreciation and amortisation (ebitda) of $149.8m, up from $99.5m reported in the same period a year earlier.